RPires27/PyOrchestrator/README.md

 2.  **Manage Projects:**
     - Click "Add New Project" to create a new automation project.
     - From the dashboard, click "View Details" on a project to see its schedules and runs.
-    - On the project detail page, you can "Edit Project", "Run Project Now", or "Delete Project".
+    - On the project detail page, you can "Edit Project", "Run Project Now", "Re-sync Dependencies", or "Delete Project".
 3.  **Manage Schedules:**
     - On a project detail page, click "Add Schedule" to create a new schedule for that project.
     - For existing schedules, you can "Edit", "Delete", or "Run Now" (manually trigger the schedule).